frankelavsky/academic_homepage/_posts/2025-04-14-overlays-ruin-personalization.md

 But personalization is a tricky subject.
 It requires the user to do a lot of work: they have to recognize that something about their experience of an interface is wrong, know what they'd want the interface to do, and then look for or discover how to personalize their experience to suit their needs.

-One of the fundamental UX problems with "malleable interfaces" and "end user programming" suffers from these two problems: it's a lot of work to personalize and it can be hard to figure out how to do it.
+Two of the fundamental UX problems with existing research in "malleable interfaces" and "end user programming:" it's a lot of work to personalize and it can be hard to figure out how to do it.

 The immortally brilliant [Adrian Roselli wrote about the problem of "recreating what browsers already do"](https://adrianroselli.com/2016/12/dont-re-create-browser-features.html) when it comes to widgets that increase text size, all the way back in 2016 (wild to think that was nearly a decade ago now).